Granitosaurus/xonsh-scrapy-tabcomplete/README.md

 ```console
 pip install xonsh-scrapy-tabcomplete
 ```
-or you can clone the repo via pip
+or you can clone the repo via pip for the latest version
 ```console
 pip install git+<this repo url>
 ```